 About Philip Goldberg

-Philip Goldberg is the author or co-author of numerous books, including the award-winning American Veda: From Emerson and the Beatles to Yoga and Meditation, How Indian Spirituality Changed the World; the definitive biography, The Life of Yogananda: The Story of the Yogi Who Became the First Modern Guru; and his latest, Spiritual Practice for Crazy Times.
-He is a public speaker and workshop leader, who has presented at leading venues online and in person; a spiritual counselor, meditation teacher, and ordained Interfaith Minister.
-A resident of Great Barrington, MA, in the heart of the Berkshires, he hosts the Spirit Matters podcast, leads American Veda Tours to India, conducts online courses and workshops, and contributes regularly to several publications.
-He is also an active board member of the Association for Spiritual Integrity
+Philip Goldberg is the author or co-author of numerous books, including the award-winning American Veda: From Emerson and the Beatles to Yoga and Meditation, How Indian Spirituality Changed the World (2010); the definitive biography of Paramahansa Yogananda, The Life of Yogananda: The Story of the Yogi Who Became the First Modern Guru (2018); the timeless Spiritual Practice for Crazy Times: Powerful Tools to Cultivate Calm, Clarity, and Courage (2020); and his latest, Karmic Relief: Harnessing the Laws of Cause and Effect for a Joyful, Meaningful Life (2025).
+His numerous articles have appeared in publications ranging from the Los Angeles Times to Huffington Post to Spirituality & Health.
+As a public speaker and workshop leader, he has presented at leading venues online and in person.
+A spiritual counselor, meditation teacher, and ordained Interfaith Minister as well, he hosts the Spirit Matters podcast and writes substantive essays on his Substack, Practical Spirituality with Philip Goldberg.
+He is also an active board member of the Association for Spiritual Integrity.

 For the curious-minded, here’s the rest of the story: